mittwald/api-client-js/packages/models/README.md

 #### `create`

 When a model should be created use a static `create` method.
-This method should return a proxy of the created resource.
+This method should return a reference of the created resource.

 ### Accessing "linked" models